Integrality and cuspidality of pullbacks of nearly holomorphic Siegel Eisenstein series: Introduction

 We now explain briefly the steps in our proof of Theorem \ref{main-Eis-arith-thm}.
 The basic strategy for proving part 1 of the theorem, i.e., the cuspidality of the pullback, goes back to Garrett \cite{gar2}.
 The key point here is that we assume $N>1$, and translate the Eisenstein series by $Q_\tau$, which ensures that the pullback of the Eisenstein series unwinds to a sum over exactly \emph{one} double-coset representative.
 (This step also requires us to assume that the series defining $E_{k,N}^{\chi}(Z,-m_0; Q_\tau)$ is absolutely convergent, which is why we need to assume $m_0 \le \frac{k-2n-2}{2}.$) To deduce cuspidality from here, we show that the $S$'th Fourier coefficient of each term in the resulting sum vanishes unless $S$ is positive definite.
 For this, we reduce the problem to the vanishing of a real integral, which we prove by a direct computation; see Section \ref{s:cuspidal} for details.
 This last step of ours is quite different from Garrett's proof, who was able to directly use a computation of Siegel to show the vanishing of the integral; this is no longer available in our setup.

 Our proof of part 2 of Theorem \ref{main-Eis-arith-thm}, i.e., the $p$-integrality of the Fourier coefficients, proceeds via several steps.
-As a first step (done in Section \ref{s:initial}) we treat the case $m_0=0$, $h = \mat{0}{I_{2n}}{-I_{2n}}{0}$.
+The first step, which is the most involved part of the argument, is done in Section \ref{s:initial} and treats the case $m_0=0$, $h = \mat{0}{I_{2n}}{-I_{2n}}{0}$.
 For this, we combine Shimura's work which expresses a general Fourier coefficient as an explicit Euler product of local Siegel series, explicit formulas \cite{boch84, kitaoka84} for these local Siegel series at bad primes, and classical facts on the $p$-integrality of Bernoulli numbers.
 The second step, carried out in Section \ref{s:qexp}, extends this to general $h$ via the powerful $q$-expansion principle (due to Chai-Faltings \cite{ChaiFaltings1990} in this setting).
 As a final step (carried out in Section \ref{s:final}), we treat the case of general $m_0$, using the Maass weight raising differential operator, and results due to Panchishkin \cite{Pan2005} and Shimura \cite{shibook2}.
 We remark that these steps do not require us to assume that the series defining $E_{k,N}^{\chi}(Z,-m_0; h)$ is absolutely convergent, and therefore, for part~2 of Theorem \ref{main-Eis-arith-thm}, we can let $m_0$ vary over the full range of integers that produces a nearly holomorphic modular form.